M. V. Suchindra Kumar: General officer

+On 1 March 2023, Lieutenant General M. V. Suchindra Kumar took over as the 45th Vice Chief of the Army Staff succeeding Lieutenant General B. S. Raju who moved to South Western Command as Army Commander.
+On 19 February 2024, he took over as the General Officer Commanding-in-Chief of the Northern Command succeeding General (then Lieutenant General) Upendra Dwivedi who moved to the Army Headquarters as the Vice Chief of the Army Staff.

+On 30th April 2025, Lt Gen Pratik Sharma replaced General Kumar as the General Officer Commanding-in Chief of the Northern Command, Kumar having reached the superannuation age.

 Personal life

-Kumar is married to Asha Suchindra, an educationalist.
+He is married to Asha Suchindra, an educationalist.
 The couple has two children.
-Kumar is an amateur half marathon runner, golf enthusiast and yoga practitioner.
+Gen Kumar is an amateur half marathon runner, golf enthusiast and yoga practitioner.
+An avid reader, his military papers have been published in a number of professional journals.

 Awards and decorations

-Kumar was awarded the Yudh Seva Medal in 2014, the Vishisht Seva Medal in 2018, a bar to the Yudh Seva Medal in 2019 and the Ati Vishisht Seva Medal in 2022.
+The General officer was awarded the Yudh Seva Medal in 2014, the Vishisht Seva Medal in 2018, a bar to the Yudh Seva Medal in 2019, the Ati Vishisht Seva Medal in 2022 and the Param Vishisht Seva Medal in 2024.